-The Master's Program in Music Education is strongly founded in ongoing research in music education at KMH, which has musical knowledge formation as a profile, characterised by learning through music making, listening and peripheral experience.
+The programme is founded in ongoing research in music education at KMH, which has musical knowledge formation as a profile.
+The profile is characterised by learning through music making, listening to music and peripheral experience of music.

-The programme thus combines practical music education with teaching based on scientific critical reflection on musical knowledge creation.
+The programme combines practical music education with teaching.
+The teaching is based on scientific critical reflection, mostly written, on musical knowledge creation.

-In addition, music education research involves broader socio-cultural and psychological processes, including how music affects feelings, how it shapes world images, and how it plays a role in shaping identity and human co-existence.
+Music education research also involves broader socio-cultural and psychological processes.
+This includes how music affects feelings, how it shapes world images, and how it plays a role in shaping identity and human co-existence.

 The Master's Programme in Music Education is open for students with a bachelor degree consisting of at least 90 ECTS from a music teacher programme or music science, or corresponding qualifications and professional experience of using music.

 This programme leads to a Degree of Master in Music Education and the language of instruction is Swedish.